Close Menu

 It was 177 centimeters tall and probably weighed around 100 kilos.
 A fossil discovery of an extinct giant penguin shows that there is still much we do not know about the evolution of birds.

-The discovery was made in New Zealand and the giant penguin has now been given the name Kumimanu biceae.
-It lived about 55-60 million years ago, was about 177 centimeters tall and weighed around 100 kilos.
+The discovery was made in New Zealand, and the giant penguin has now been given the name Kumimanu biceae.
+It lived about 55-60 million years ago, was about 177 centimeters tall, and weighed around 100 kilos.

-It has been known to the researchers that there were several species of giant penguins, but this latest finding is the largest ever and one of the oldest penguin species known.
+It has been known to researchers that there were several species of giant penguins, but this latest finding is the largest ever and one of the oldest penguin species known.
 According to the researchers, this giant penguin species went extinct about 20 million years ago.

 “This shows that the oldest penguins were very big and that they grew more than once during their development,”